 Humidity is normally ignored as a huge component of indoor comfort and air quality.
 Air that is too moist or too dry can affect your comfort, your heating or cooling efficiency, and even cause damage to the furnishings and finishes of your home.
 During the course of the winter, your furnace often removes moisture from the air during the heating process; this may make the air inside your home feel very dry.
-Keep reading to discover the effects of dry air on your home, your skin, and your heating bills—and learn how you can control indoor humidity to boost your comfort all winter long.
+Keep reading to find out how dry air effects your home, your skin, and your heating bills—and learn how you can control indoor humidity to boost your comfort all winter long.

 Dry Air and Your Home